 The Health Research Institute (HRI), University of Limerick (UL), is a cross faculty institute that brings together researchers in UL and its partner institutions with a focus on convergent and translational health research.
-The mission of the HRI is to conduct outstanding person-centred research to enhance the health and well-being of individuals and transform the health environment for the population.
-The HRI strives to support interdisciplinary research groups that are committed to expanding health research through a variety of collaborative efforts.
+The mission of the HRI is to advance person-centred, technology enabled integrated healthcare and treatment.
+The HRI strives to become a leading research institute for the advancement of good health and wellbeing across the lifespan.

 Latest News